samwells9/samwells9.github.io/_pages/blog.md

 </code></pre>

 <p>
-  This code reads our txt file and makes our key a variable.
-Anytime we need to use it, we can simply call api_key, ensuring that the actual key value is never exposed.
+  This code reads your txt file and makes your key a variable.
+Anytime you need to use it, you can simply call the api_key variable, ensuring that the actual key value is never      exposed.
 </p>

 </details>